nisalperera/ros2-docker/README.md

 You can also build your package using following custom bash commands.
 These commands are only available in development variant

 - `buildpackage` - Equivelent to running `colcon build --symlink-install` inside your package.
-You mustbe inside the package where the
+You must be inside the package where the
                    CMakeLists.txt is available.
 - `ros2_source {package path}` - Equivelent to running `{package path}/install/setup.bash`